 In any case, I think this one falls into the “worth a shot if you like beer” category.

-Obviously, be careful not to overdo it while you’re nursing.
-You can also drink non-alcoholic beer if you are concerned about drinking and nursing, or you can test the alcohol level of your milk with milkscreen.
+Obviously, be careful not to overdo it while you’re breastfeeding.
+You can also drink non-alcoholic beer, or you can test the alcohol level of your milk with milkscreen.

 Note: About a year after I wrote this post, I did a survey of exclusive pumpers that asked about the effectiveness of all of these strategies for increasing milk supply.
 I wrote up the results (along with additional detail about each of these methods) in an e-book, which you can find out more about here.
 Thanks for reading!